-Take a look at the left side of the number — 3 points, which form a pattern, which our mind can process and remember, easily.
-Two feels lacking, and four feels tedious.
+Take a look at the left side of the number — 3 points, that form a pattern, which our minds can process and remember, easily.
+Two feels lacking and four feels tedious.
 Test for yourself — choose three of anything and see how comfortable the relationship is.

 Complex To Simple

 So, as I’m cruising the deserts of Wyoming this weekend, in my Ruby Red Ford F-150, the magic of three enchants me, once again.
 I discovered that a 6-hour and 21-minute audiobook can be condensed into three words.

 Now, to be clear, the rest of the book explains the importance of those three words.
 One of the reasons this book can be of value to anyone is that it demonstrates the steps in motivating ourselves and others to grow.

 To move from where we are to where we want to be, we must begin with the end in mind (Objective).
 To maintain our enthusiasm in the middle of a desert journey, we must nurture hope by managing our progress (Measure).
 We are able and willing to reach our destination, because of the benefit to ourselves and others (Value).

 These 3 words encapsulate another way to think of this concept.

 Just like all Universal Principles, it is impossible to describe the logic of magic with words.
 But, I’ll bet you have felt the power of it.